 The province of B.C. is divided into guiding territories; land areas making up the total guiding area described on a guiding territory certificate.
-The guiding area is the area where a guide outfitter can accompany clients while hunting and could be made up of one or more guiding territories.

 The geographical area for each guiding territory is described on a Guiding Territory Certificate (GTC).
 Issuance of a GTC grants the holder exclusive control over guiding privileges in the area described on the certificate, for the period stated on the certificate.

 Guiding territory certificates can be issued to individuals or corporations.
 When providing commercial guided activities in a park, conservancy or protected area, a park use permit is required.
 Further details on eligibility and application requirements for park use permits can be found on the Commercial Recreation Park Use Permit page.